mcnulty/udi/PROTOCOL.md

 _Inputs_

-- `value`: A non-zero unsigned integer when single stepping to be enabled for the thread
+- `value`: `true` when single stepping is to be enabled for the thread

 _Outputs_

-- `value`: The previous setting as an unsigned integer
+- `value`: The previous setting as a boolean

 ## Event Data